 A high school lesson plan using Barbara Cohen's retelling of this traditional Arabic tale.

-Lesson ideas from Bright Hub for teaching about Suzanne Collins' hit book.
-See also Book Review: The Hunger Games, The Hunger Games Resources and The Odds Ever in Your Favor: Ideas and Resources for Teaching The Hunger Games.
+A high school unit for Suzanne Collins' hit book.
+See also The Hunger Games Trilogy Discussion Guide, Teaching The Hunger Games: Guide to Catching Fire, and The Odds Ever in Your Favor: Ideas and Resources for Teaching The Hunger Games.

 Introducing The Hunger Games